Part of the complete guide to understanding addiction

 - Drug ingestion method

 Withdrawal from OxyContin is not usually life-threatening.
 However, it can be extremely difficult.
-There are also potential complications that can be dangerous or even fatal and require medical monitoring.
+Potential complications can also be dangerous or even fatal and require medical monitoring.

 If other substances have been used as well there is a much higher risk of dangerous or even fatal complications.
 Furthermore, symptoms such as vomiting, and diarrhea can cause severe dehydration and mineral disturbances in the body and can lead to fatal consequences.
 Another serious risk when in withdrawal is aspiration from vomiting.
 Additionally, once a person stops using, relapse can become more dangerous.
 Because people’s tolerance level is lowered once they begin detoxing, overdoses can occur from smaller amounts.

-Detoxing from Oxycontin is safest under the care of a medical or addiction professional in a safe, monitored environment.
-An inpatient drug rehab like Avenues Recovery is usually the best recourse to safely detox from Oxycontin and start learning how to live life free from addiction.
+Detoxing from OxyContin is safest under the care of a medical or addiction professional in a safe, monitored environment.
+A residential treatment center is usually the best recourse to safely detox from OxyContin and start learning how to live a life free from addiction.

-The timeline of withdrawal commonly follows the pattern below:
+The OxyContin withdrawal timeline commonly follows the pattern below:

 - Week 1: It is common to experience the most acute symptoms this week.
 Insomnia, cravings, and shakes are usually worst during this time.

 - Week 2: During the second week, symptoms will begin to even out.
-Abdominal cramps, diarrhea, nausea are common symptoms.
-People can begin to experience later onset withdrawal symptoms.
+Abdominal cramps, diarrhea, and nausea are common symptoms.
+People can begin to experience later-onset withdrawal symptoms.

 - Weeks 3-4: At this point, most people will feel physically better.
 However, psychological symptoms can still be present.
 They can persist for a while after stopping the drug.
 Symptoms can include anxiety, depression, and dysphoria.

-It is possible for some to safely go through withdrawal at home, however, it is not recommended due to potential complications and challenges.
-A facility that will supervise symptoms is a better option for most.
-In a specialized detox facility, medical supervision and support can be provided by professionals.
+It is possible for some to go through withdrawal at home safely.
+However, it is not recommended due to potential complications and challenges.
+An OxyContin rehab that will supervise symptoms is a better option for most.
+In a specialized detox facility, medical supervision and support can be provided by professionals as well as OxyContin withdrawal medication when necessary.

 A slow taper often is the recommended way to detox from OxyContin.
-This can help prevent severe symptoms which would occur if OxyContin were stopped cold turkey.
-A medical professional can determine an appropriate tapering schedule on a case by case basis.
+This can help prevent severe symptoms that would occur if OxyContin were stopped cold turkey.
+A medical professional can determine an appropriate tapering schedule on a case-by-case basis.

 If tapering is not suitable another option is a medical detox using other medications to substitute for OxyContin, with 24-hour supervision.